i11g/i11g/README.md

 ### Hi I'm Ivan Georgiev👋
 As an enthusiastic learner I’m currently learning Front - End Test Automation as a last step of my QA Automation journey!
-My current focus lies in Web Development and JavaScript, where I try to become familiar with Web Development principles, aiming to build  efficient test automation solutions.
+My current focus lies in fields of Web Development and JavaScript, where by becoming familiar with Web Development principles, I aim to build efficient test automation solutions.
 I’m looking to collaborate on any project or topic related to Test Automation.
 How to reach me: https//i11g.github.io
 <!--